 In mid-December — closing out notorious 2020 — COVID-19 vaccination first became available outside of clinical trials.
 Vaccines brought both hope and questions for a pandemic-stricken public.
 Since then, a lot has been learned as evidence on safety and effectiveness of currently available vaccines continues to build.

-Below, infectious disease and vaccine experts suggest what to ask your doctor (and also offer some answers) to become better informed about COVID-19 vaccination.
+Below, infectious disease and vaccine experts provide the latest information and suggest what to ask your doctor about COVID-19 vaccination: